 The next ‘Drag Race’?
-Why we can’t wait for RuPaul’s chat show
+Why we can’t wait for RuPaul’s talk show

 RuPaul looks set to be securing her TV legacy with a new daytime talk show currently in development.
 The as yet unnamed project will see the Emmy-winning host of RuPaul’s Drag Race potentially joined by her frequent collaborator Michelle Visage and will likely be brimming with oodles of charisma, uniqueness, nerve, and talent.